 If deemed safe, a loss adjuster is then appointed by the insurance company to conduct a survey and further assess the damage caused by the fire.
 However, it’s important to note, that the claimant has the right to appoint their own, independent loss adjuster, that works solely for the claimant, to carry out the survey.

-Now that there is a greater understanding of the damage caused and what is required to restore the property, the process of requesting quotes for the cleanup and restoration work can commence.
+Now that there is a greater understanding of the damage caused and what is required to restore the property, the process of requesting quotes for the fire damage cleaners and restoration work can commence.

 Your insurance company can recommend a cleaning company to carry out the works BUT again, similarly with the loss adjuster, it is your right and prerogative to choose a cleaning company, independently from your insurance company’s recommendation.

 Prior to cleanup and restoration work commencing